Lemons, Lavender, & Laundry

 12 Jul

 *Coffee more your style?
-Check out the Video Tutorial for a Peppermint Mocha version of this recipe at the end of this post*
+Try the Peppermint Mocha version of this recipe at the end of this post*

-Who doesn’t love for their homes to smell warm and welcoming?
-Last year I shared a recipe for simmering potpourii, and it had all the scents of fall: cinnamon, cloves, orange and vanilla… but, it’s now summer and warming my home with the gas stove-top does not sound very appealing, so I tried out some DIY wax melts using lavender and rosemary.
+Who doesn’t love their homes to smell warm and welcoming?
+Last year I shared a recipe for simmering potpourri, and it had all the scents of fall: cinnamon, clove, orange and vanilla.
+Now that it’s summer, warming my home with the stove-top does not sound very appealing, so I tried some DIY wax melts using lavender and rosemary.
 They turned out beautifully and smell amazing.

-Here’s What You’ll Need to Make DIY Wax Melts
+What You Need to Make DIY Wax Melts

-• Lavender Essential Oil- Not sure where to buy essential oils?
+• *Lavender Essential Oil– You are welcome to switch up the essential oils to create whatever scent you want.
+As mentioned above, I have a Peppermint Mocha version of these wax melts below.
+Not sure where to buy essential oils?
 Check out this post.

 • Rosemary Essential Oil